vvoovv/blosm/README.md

 The price of the addon is just [$2.85](https://gumroad.com/l/blender-osm)

-By [buying](https://gumroad.com/l/blender-osm) the addon you support the addon development.
+By [buying](https://gumroad.com/l/blender-osm) the addon you support the its development.

 The following items can be imported by the addon:
 * Buildings.
 Building height, number of floors are used to create the final scene.
 Composition into 3D parts for a building with the complex structure is also processed.